weaverryan/InlineObjectParser/README.markdown

       }
     }

-Next, just tell the parser about the new syntax.
+To use the new type, you simply need to tell the parser about it with the `register()` method.

     $parser = new InlineObjectParser();
     $parser->register('image', 'InlineObjectImage');